EpocDotFr/server-patrol/README.md

   - `MAIL_USERNAME` Username to use to connect to the SMTP server
   - `MAIL_PASSWORD` Password to use to connect to the SMTP server
   - `MAIL_DEFAULT_SENDER` A Python tuple to define the identity of the Server Patrol's mail sender

+Twilio-related parameters to send SMS alerts:

+  - `ENABLE_SMS_ALERTS` Wheter to enable the SMS feature or not.
+If `True`, fill in the configuration parameters below

 More configuration parameters can be added about SMTP configuration, see [here](https://pythonhosted.org/Flask-Mail/#configuring-flask-mail).